 |

-After hours and weekends |
+After hours, weekends and holidays |

 If your program is organized through a third party, please contact your leagues for updates.
 On business days when inclement weather occurs, closure and cancellation decisions will be made for daytime programs by 7:00 a.m. for programs that start at 9:00 am or later, and for evening programs by 2:00 pm. |